gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-10-emoji-history-the-missing-years.md

 ## 1979

-We can see [emoji in the character sets of Japanese home computers](http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/JUGYO/2009-12-21.pdf) such as the Sharp MZ-80K and NEC PC-8001.
+We can see [emoji in the character sets of Japanese home computers](http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/JUGYO/2009-12-21.pdf) such as the Sharp MZ-80K, which included a UFO, smiley faces, stick figures, car, snake, and more.
 I won't include them here but you can click the above link to see some in a PDF. 💾

 ----